ghoomfrog/silili/README.md

 *kata sun sun un sun tutu* — 4×6×6 + 1×6 + 2

-Numbers are cardinal with plurals, and ordinal with non-plurals.
+Numerals are ordinal with singulars, and cardinal with plurals.

 ### Other Stuff